opnsense/docs/source/manual/virtuals.rst

 ..
 Note::

-        While other network setups may work fine, the e1000 driver seems to work best, certainly when utilizing the traffic shaper.
+   While other network setups may work fine, the VMXNET 3 is the recommended one according to VMware's Compatibility Guide.

 ------------------